 Queen Mary died in 1953, and along with most of the rest of her property, she bequeathed the tiara to her granddaughter, Queen Elizabeth II.
 The piece quickly became a central part of Elizabeth’s jewelry collection.
 She wore it on multiple occasions during her Commonwealth Tour in 1953-54, including the opening of parliament in Melbourne.
 During the 1957 tour of Canada and the United States, the Associated Press described the tiara as “a rather heavy headdress” and “a blaze of diamonds in a sunray pattern.”

-Along with the Girls of Great Britain and Ireland Tiara, the kokoshnik is one of the few tiaras that the Queen has worn consistently throughout her entire reign.
+Along with the Girls of Great Britain and Ireland Tiara, the kokoshnik was one of the few tiaras that the Queen wore consistently throughout her entire reign.
 It has appeared on foreign tours and visits, at royal premieres and performances, and at state banquets both in Britain and abroad.

 Leave a Reply